zulip/zulip/corporate/terms.md

 ### Privacy and Copyright Protection

-Zulip's [privacy policy](/privacy) explains how we treat your personal data and protect your privacy when you use our Services.
-By using our Services, you agree that Zulip can use such data in accordance with our privacy policy.
+The Kandra Labs [privacy policy](/privacy) explains how we treat your personal data and protect your privacy when you use our Services.
+By using our Services, you agree that Kandra Labs can use such data in accordance with our privacy policy.

 We respond to notices of alleged copyright infringement and terminate